 The WAIT instruction places the MCU in a low power consumption mode, though it consumes more power than in STOP mode.
-All CPU action is suspended, but the core timer and the 16-bit timer remain active.
-An interrupt from the core timer, 16-bit timer, \overline{IRQ} , keyboard, LVI, if enabled, will cause the MCU to exit the WAIT mode.
+All CPU action is suspended, but the Core timer and the 16-bit timer remain active.
+An interrupt from the core timer, 16-bit timer, $\overline{\text{IRQ}}$, keyboard, or LVI, if enabled, will cause the MCU to exit the WAIT mode.
 An external reset, or LVR, causes the MCU to exit the wait mode.

-During WAIT mode, the I-bit in the CCR is cleared to enable interrupts.
+During WAIT mode, the I-bit in CCR is cleared to enable interrupts.
 All other registers, memory and input/output lines remain in their previous state.
 The DMG is still active during WAIT mode.
-See Figure 2-1.